ifashec123/Census-Data-Analysis-Orange/README.md

 - [📝 Notes](#-notes)

 ## Introduction
 Welcome to my data mining project.
 This project explores income patterns and demographic factors using anonymized US census data.
-The entire analysis was conducted using the **Orange Data Mining** platform, which allowed for a code-free, visual approach to data mining and interpretation.
+The entire analysis was conducted using the **Orange Data Mining** platform.
+The project report can be accessed [here]()

 ## 📁 Datasets Used
 - `Census_data.csv`: Contains demographic and income data for individuals in the US.